DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models: Relevant Literature

 \subsubsection{XAI for Safe AI}

-AI safety aims to ensure AI systems are predictable, controllable, and aligned with human values, especially in critical areas like healthcare, autonomous vehicles, and infrastructure.
-A key aspect of AI safety is explainability, as transparent models enable developers, users, and regulators to understand system behavior, detect risks, and implement safeguards.
-Core pillars of AI safety include robustness, reliability, alignment with human intentions, and the use of explainability to clarify decision processes.
-Explainability is essential for risk mitigation in dynamic environments, where understanding AI behavior allows for safe intervention.
-For example, \cite{Amodei2016ConcretePI} discusses challenges like reward hacking and exploration hazards in reinforcement learning.
-Explainability techniques help analyze reward structures and behavior patterns, enabling developers to detect and correct unintended actions.
-Catastrophic forgetting, where models lose prior knowledge when learning new tasks, poses risks in sequential learning \cite{doi:10.1073/pnas.1611835114}.
-Explainable AI (XAI) methods can identify model areas vulnerable to forgetting, supporting memory mechanisms that preserve safety-critical information. \cite{Leike2018ScalableAA} introduces reward modeling to align AI with human preferences through feedback.
-Explainability tools provide insights into reward structures’ impact on agent behavior, aiding iterative refinement to align model goals with human values.
-Explainability also supports adversarial robustness by revealing patterns in model vulnerability, guiding defenses that enhance safety and reliability.
-These examples underscore explainability’s role in AI safety, enhancing transparency, accountability, and risk mitigation.
-Embedding explainable practices within AI safety frameworks helps developers control AI behavior, reducing risks in diverse operational contexts.
+AI safety ensures that AI systems are predictable, controllable, and aligned with human values, particularly in high-stakes areas like healthcare, autonomous vehicles, and infrastructure.
+A key aspect of AI safety is explainability, which allows developers, users, and regulators to understand system behavior, detect risks, and implement safeguards.
+Core principles of AI safety include robustness, reliability, alignment with human intentions, and the use of explainability to clarify decision-making.
+Explainability is vital for risk mitigation in dynamic environments, where understanding AI behavior enables safe interventions.
+For instance, \cite{Amodei2016ConcretePI} highlights challenges like reward hacking and exploration hazards in reinforcement learning, where explainability techniques help analyze reward structures and behavior patterns to prevent unintended actions.
+Catastrophic forgetting, where models forget prior knowledge when learning new tasks, presents risks in sequential learning \cite{doi:10.1073/pnas.1611835114}.
+XAI methods can identify vulnerable areas in models, supporting mechanisms that preserve critical information.
+Explainability also aids in improving adversarial robustness by revealing vulnerabilities, guiding defenses that enhance safety.